andilemazwide23-we/postgrad-data-science-project/README.md

 # Stroke Prediction Using Machine Learning

 Binary classification project predicting stroke risk from patient health and demographic data.
-Completed as part of the STAT606 coursework in the Postgraduate Diploma in Data Science (University of KwaZulu-Natal), Group of 2.
+Completed as part of the STAT606 coursework in the Postgraduate Diploma in Data Science (University of KwaZulu-Natal),Group of 2.

 **Authors:** Andile Ndwandwe & Sanele Mbuli